 Work order software provides a work order management system for organizing the tasks a company needs to complete for its facilities or customers.
 Work order software acts as both a blueprint and a central location for companies to refer to because it stores and presents all work orders systems for maintenance in one interface.

 Work order software and its features elevate user experience.
 Outside of managing work orders, work order software lets teams better communicate and complete tasks.
 Companies that use work order software often gain time, profit, and high levels of efficiency in the workplace.

-What is a work order?
 Work orders authorize maintenance, repairs, or operations.
-Work orders have long been an essential part of many businesses, especially within the maintenance industry.
+Work order systems for maintenance have long been an essential part of many businesses, especially within the maintenance industry.
 Work order software helps create a standardized process for organizing and presenting work orders.

-Before work order software, work orders were processed using pen and paper and folder filing systems.
+Before maintenance teams used work order software, work orders were processed using pen and paper and folder filing systems.
 Today, maintenance teams often turn to work order software for greater efficiency, letting teams effectively schedule, execute, and report on all work orders.

 Computerized Maintenance Management Software (CMMS) is similar to work order software.
 CMMS offers a system to help organize all data needed in one platform.
 Work order software differs is a simpler system that focuses only on work orders.

 CMMS helps organizations manage assets, inventories, and actions that affect a business goal like work orders, facility, or production equipment.
 CMMS also has customizable features that allow users to access cross-departmental data anytime.
 CMMS and other work software systems help align best practices across a business and its goals.